jjuliaa/StalefishWeb/README.md

 # StalefishWeb
-An interactive website for data visualization and comparative analysis from Stalefish
+An interactive website for data visualization and comparative analysis from Stalefish.